Pollution in the United States: Plastic Waste

-In 2015 study, the scientists also published a chart listing the top 20 nations contributing plastic waste, which has since been widely circulated.
+In a 2015 study, the scientists also published a chart listing the top 20 nations contributing plastic waste, which has since been widely circulated.
 The top five plastic polluters included China, Indonesia, the Philippines, Vietnam, and Thailand.
 The United States ranked twentieth, the only wealthy nation on the list.
 “We were not attempting to re-do the 2015 study,” says Kara Lavender Law, a marine scientist at the Sea Education Association in Woods Hole, Massachusetts, and the new study’s lead author.
 “The whole point was to examine the United States.”
 Analysing, 2016 data, the team found that as much as 3 percent of all plastic waste generated in the U.S. was either littered or illegally dumped in the environment.
 In all, the United States contributed up to 2.24 million metric tons into the environment in 2016, and of that, more than half—1.5 million metric tons—was along coastlines, meaning it had a high probability of slipping into the oceans.

+Plastic pollution is wreaking havoc on both the environment and human health.
+Microplastics, which come from the breakdown of plastic waste, are now found in 26% of marine fish—double the amount from just a decade ago.
+This environmental damage extends to wildlife, with species like turtles, fish, and seabirds suffering from ingesting plastic.
+The cost of these ecological impacts is estimated to be between $1.86 trillion and $268.5 billion by 2040.

+The financial burden of plastic waste management is also massive, with global costs for collecting, sorting, recycling, and disposing of plastics expected to range from $643 billion to $1.61 trillion by 2040.
+On top of this, plastics pose a growing human health crisis, with illnesses linked to plastic chemicals costing the U.S. between $384 billion and $403 billion annually.
+This combination of environmental and health-related costs highlights the urgent need to address the plastics crisis.

+Landfills

+In the U.S., landfilling remains a common waste management method, with municipal, industrial, and hazardous waste landfills being the most prevalent, along with some emerging green waste landfills.
+While most landfills in the U.S. are regulated and engineered, illegal dumpsites still exist in certain areas.
+Landfilling can lead to several environmental and health issues, including contamination of groundwater from leachate, air pollution from airborne particles, odor pollution from municipal solid waste, and even marine pollution from runoff.
+This study explores these challenges within the U.S. context.